-- Never allow teeth to skin contact
+- Never allow teeth to skin contact.

-- Shout "ouch!" if it happens and stop playing
+- Shout "ouch!" if it happens and stop playing.

-- Prevent temptation
+- Prevent temptation.

-You can let him know he made something he’s not supposed to by saying “ouch!” and moving away.
-Wait 5 minutes and then try again.
+You can let him know he did something he’s not supposed to by saying “ouch!” and moving away.
+Wait five minutes and then try again.
 After a few repetitions, he’ll probably be more careful during play sessions.
-People tend to play-fight with puppies, using their hands to tease them; they should avoid doing so!
+People tend to play-fight with puppies, using their hands to tease them; this should be avoided!
 Remember, your hands are not chew toys!
-You can use rubber toys, rope, plastic toys instead—the list is endless.
+You can use rubber toys, rope, or plastic toys instead—the list is endless.

 If he doesn’t let go and keeps pulling the shoelace, you have to redirect his attention.
 Waiting won’t help since he’s having so much fun by himself!
 Grab a piece of food (or a very interesting chew toy), say “let go!” and place it right in front of the puppy’s nose.
 He’ll probably lose interest in the shoelace and won’t hesitate to grab the treat.
 Once he gets the idea, be careful not to create a behavioral chain.
 He may learn that in order to have the treat, he needs to bite your shoelace; this is not the purpose of the exercise!
 To prevent this, simply ask him to sit or lay down before giving him the treat.

-Prevention and Persistence Is Key in Training
+Prevention and Persistence Are Key in Training

 Like in any other behavior problem, prevention is the key.
-If your puppy is very excited and you think he’ll jump right at your hands, offer him the toy beforehand; if he’s running towards your shoes, offer him the chew toy!
+If your puppy is very excited and you think he’ll jump right at your hands, offer him the toy beforehand; if he’s running toward your shoes, offer him the chew toy!
 Persistence and patience are extremely important; make sure to respect your puppy’s learning rhythm!

 On the other hand, if your dog has already reached adulthood, you may need to contact a professional.
-Things aren’t as easy with adult dogs, especially if he’s biting due to frustration or fear.
+Things aren’t as easy with adult dogs, especially if they bite due to frustration or fear.
 Ask for help!
 A certified behaviorist or positive dog trainer will certainly help speed up the training process.
 Don’t wait until your dog hurts someone; a dog with poor bite inhibition can cause serious wounds if motivated to inflict a bite.